sfaber02/gp3-capstone-visualmixer/README.md

 - authorization route on /effects/allusers/:id was crashing page due to authorization not resolving before React attempted to perform a .map on the effects array
     - authorization is disbaled on this route for now
+- existing users are not getting accurate votes from DB

 ### ToDo
 - refactor mixer / mixes page